dotmpe/node-sitefile/doc/dev.rst

   with node-sitefile.
 Need to think about install vs. src locations a bit.

 - Docker entry does not have GIT LFS, assets like favicon are missing.

+- Should split up projects, so Sitefile purely deals with the Sitefile server setup.

+  Want to think about client more in 'dotspace' project, and move things there. perhaps setup different node-sf-client with doc/page/... type and routines

+  - dotspace: "autocomplete" for sitefile, conceptual project
+  - du-page: page type and layout + chrome

 Appendices